 computer program, coordinating the design, layout and production of the

 final product, marketing and follow-on support.
-The product was
+The product was introduced

-management, project management, personnel scheduling,
+client management, project management, personnel scheduling,

 telecommunications and database marketing capabilities.